What do Argentine ants look like?

 Argentine ants are social insects that reside in colonies often featuring multiple nests.
 Unlike other species, Argentine ants are not aggressive toward ants from other neighboring colonies, which allows colonies’ numbers to grow and multiply exponentially.

-When are Argentine ants commonly active?
+When are argentine ants most active?

 How are Argentine ant colonies formed?